Welsh Food – A Native’s Rundown of the Country’s Must-Try Dishes

 When it comes to the best Welsh foods, Welsh cakes very much take the seat at the summit of everything culinary-themed in Wales.
 Grandparents have passed down recipes for generations, and there are many different takes on this delicious dessert, including filings, such as strawberry jam.

-However, the traditional Welsh cake keeps it simple, relying on the texture of the dough and the sweetness of the sultanas to bring home that iconic flavour.
+However, the traditional Welsh cake keeps it simple, relying on the texture of the dough and the sweetness of the sultanas to bring home that iconic flavor.

-To make, fuse butter, flour, and egg to make your dough.
-Add sultanas and sugar to the mix, and roll until you have around a 1/4 inch of thickness.
-Welshcakes are always round, so split your dough into circular cakes of goodness.
+To make, combine butter, flour, and egg to make your dough.
+Add sultanas and sugar to the mix, and roll until you have around a quarter of an inch of thickness.
+Welsh cakes are always round, so split your dough into circular cakes of goodness.

 Once you’ve baked them on an iron griddle, dust them down with a generous helping of caster sugar.
-Welsh cakes are typically served with tea or coffee, or afternoon tea.
+Welsh cakes are typically served with tea, coffee, or afternoon tea.
 Make a big batch, and you can have them for dessert after dinner.

-For a hearty, belly-warming meal you can whip up in a flash, you’d be hard-pressed to find a recipe that can better Welsh rarebit.
-At a glance, it’s a mouthwatering cheese on toast: but beyond that, it’s so much more.
+For a hearty meal you can whip up in a flash, you’d be hard-pressed to find a recipe that can better Welsh rarebit.
+At a glance, it’s a hearty cheese on toast: but it’s so much more.

 The key to a great Welsh rarebit is timing.
 Get yourself a loaf of fresh granary bread from a bakery, and cut your slices thick.
 Before you toast the bread, you need to decide what’s going in your cheese sauce.